Dinesh-thiruma/RecycleHub/README.md

 # References

-The image used to train the model was obtained from [Kaggle](https://www.kaggle.com/asdasdasasdas/garbage-classification)
+The image data used to train the model was obtained from [Kaggle](https://www.kaggle.com/asdasdasasdas/garbage-classification)